rbenjami/CommunityGame/README.md

 -----------------

 ####### Presentation
-Hi, I'm a french developer and I plan to code a 3D game engine, then create games.
+Hi, I'm a french developer and I plan to code a open source 3D game engine, then create games (open source to).

 ####### Technical feature
 * Engine: